NEBOSH national general certificate in occupational safety and health - Classroom

 There are no pre-requisites for this course.

-A delegate can receive an overall refer, pass, credit or distinction grade following their written paper mark and a pass grade for the practical assessment.
+A delegate can receive an overall refer, pass, credit or distinction grade following their open book examination and a pass grade for the practical assessment.

 This course gives a sound knowledge base for supervisors and managers.
 It can help towards their development progress and gives you the knowledge required to take on a more specific health and safety focused role in your organisation.